 To provide user with ease of interface, a status register is included to indicate the status of the chip.
 The status read command can be issued to detect completion status of a program or erase operation via WIP bit.

-When the device is not in operation and CS# is high, it is put in standby mode and draws less than 40uA DC current.
+When the device is not in operation and CS# is high, it is put in standby mode.

-The MX25L3255E utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.
+The MX25L6435E utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.